Context-Dependent Upper-Confidence Bounds for Directed Exploration: Introduction

 These difficulties suggest why using confidence intervals directly on value estimates for exploration in RL has been less explored, until recently.
 More approaches are now being developed that maintain confidence intervals on the value function for continuous state-spaces, by maintaining a distribution over value functions \citep{grande2014sample,osband2016generalization}, or by maintaining a randomized set of value functions from which to sample \citep{white2010interval,osband2016generalization,osband2016deep,plappert2017parameter,moerland2017efficient}.
 Though significant steps forward, these approaches have limitations particularly in terms of computational efficiency.
 Delayed Gaussian Process Q-learning (DGPQ) \citep{grande2014sample} requires updating two Gaussian processes, which is cubic in the number of basis vectors for the Gaussian process.
 RLSVI \citep{osband2016generalization} is relatively efficient, maintaining a Gaussian distribution over parameters with Thompson sampling to get randomized values.
 Their staged approach for finite-horizon problems, however, does not allow for value estimates to be updated online, as the value function is fixed per episode to gather an entire trajectory of data. \citet{moerland2017efficient}, on the other hand, sample a new parameter vector from the posterior distribution each time an action is considered, which is expensive.
 The bootstrapping approaches can be efficient, as they simply have to store several value functions, either for training on a bootstrapped subset of samples---such as in Bootstrapped DQN \citep{osband2016deep}---or for maintaining a moving bootstrap around the changing parameters themselves, for UCBootstrap \citep{white2010interval}.
 For both of these approaches, however, it is unclear how many value functions would be required, which could be large depending on the problem.

-In this paper, we provide an incremental, model-free exploration algorithm with fast converging upper confidence bounds, called UCLS: Upper-Confidence Least-Squares.
-We derive the upper confidence bounds for Least-Squares Temporal Difference learning (LSTD), taking advantage of the fact that LSTD has an efficient summary of past interaction to facilitate computation of confidence intervals.
-Importantly, these upper confidence bounds have context-dependent variance, where variance is dependent on state rather than a global estimate, focusing exploration on states with higher-variance.
-Computing confidence intervals for action-values in RL has remained an open problem, and we provide the first theoretically sound result for obtaining upper confidence bounds for policy evaluation under function approximation, without making strong assumptions on the noise.
+In this paper, we provide an incremental, model-free exploration algorithm with fast converging upper-confidence bounds, called UCLS: Upper-Confidence Least-Squares.
+We derive the upper-confidence bounds for Least-Squares Temporal Difference learning (LSTD), taking advantage of the fact that LSTD has an efficient summary of past interaction to facilitate computation of confidence intervals.
+Importantly, these upper-confidence bounds have context-dependent variance, where variance is dependent on state rather than a global estimate, focusing exploration on states with higher-variance.
+Computing confidence intervals for action-values in RL has remained an open problem, and we provide the first theoretically sound result for obtaining upper-confidence bounds for policy evaluation under function approximation, without making strong assumptions on the noise.
 We demonstrate in several simulated domains that UCLS outperforms DGPQ, UCBootstrap, and RLSVI.
 We also empirically show the benefit of using UCLS to a simplified version that uses a global variance estimate, rather than context-dependent variance.